 Bridgeville School District is a very small one-school district that serves on average 40 to 50 students grades TK-8.
 The District is vast (approximately 500 square miles), remote, and economically depressed.
-The school has three self-contained classrooms and three regular education teachers as well as a 0.3 FTE RST.
-No English Learners or Foster Youth are currently enrolled in Bridgeville and more than 90% of the student population is socio-economically disadvantaged.
+The school has three self-contained classrooms and three regular education teachers as well as a 0.2 FTE RST.
+No English Learners or Foster Youth are currently enrolled in Bridgeville the past two years therefore no metrics and included.
+More than 90% of the student population is socio-economically disadvantaged.
 Due to the high percentage of low income students, all school programs designed to assist these students are implemented schoolwide.